Catholic Life and Chaplaincy

 We pray at the start of any meeting that have.
 This helps us to focus on putting Jesus' example and teachings at the centre of everything that we do.

 We celebrate Mass together as a whole school community at the start and end of the year and have a special liturgy to mark Ash Wednesday and the start of Lent.
 Any Holy days of obligation that fall in term time are also celebrated in school.

-We are very lucky to have our Chapel at the heart of the school.
-Students and Staff have prayed here for over 150 years, making it a very special place to find a moment of stillness and contemplation.
-We have a weekday Mass every Thursday for Students and Staff before school.
+We have a weekday Mass every Thursday for Students and Staff before school in our Chapel.
 We also have special Chapel Prayer Services for each form three times a year.